 Best Neighborhoods in Mazatlan for Expats (2026)

-A neighborhood-by-neighborhood breakdown of where expats actually live in Mazatlan — with honest pros, cons, and price ranges for each area.
+A neighborhood-by-neighborhood breakdown of where expats actually live in Mazatlan — with honest pros, cons, and price ranges for every area worth knowing.

-The neighborhood you pick shapes everything — your rent, your commute, your social circle, whether you feel like a local or a tourist.
-The four main expat areas are genuinely different from each other.
+I was born in Mazatlan.
+I've lived in or spent serious time in every neighborhood on this list.
+The one you pick shapes everything - your rent, your commute, your social circle, whether you feel like a local or a tourist.
+Every area here is considered safe for expats - see our Mazatlan safety guide for the full picture.
 Here's how they actually compare.

 Overview: Mazatlan's Main Areas

-Mazatlan stretches about 30 kilometers along the Pacific coast from south to north.
-The main expat areas are:
+Mazatlan stretches about 30 kilometers along the Pacific coast.
+Here are the ten neighborhoods worth knowing, roughly ordered from south to north:

 - Centro Histórico - charming, authentic, walkable